This post may contain affiliate links. See Disclosure

 Many people who follow a keto diet think they cannot drink the fancy drinks at Starbucks.
 I’ve got other news for you.
 Today I’m going to share with you my top keto drinks to get at Starbucks.

 Then you’ll be able to relax, kick up your feet and enjoy your new favorite keto drink at your local Starbucks.
-And if you’re in the mood to get food at Starbucks, be sure to read our post on Hidden Carbs at Starbucks!
+And if you’re in the mood to get food at Starbucks, be sure to read our post on Hidden Carbs at Starbucks and the best keto friendly Starbucks Food.

 Now I haven’t always been a fan of coffee or tea.
 Over the last few years, I’ve tried a whole bunch of both, some good and some terrible.